-During our bear-watching tours we are often asked what are bears doing during wintertime and if is possible to see them.
+During our bear-watching tours we are often asked what bears are doing during wintertime and if it is possible to see them.

-To start with the second question: the chance to see bears in the wilderness (as all our bear viewing tours are) during winter are very slim.
+To start with the second question: the chances to see bears in the wilderness (as all our bear viewing tours are) during winter are very low.
 And here’s why:

-During winter, starting with late October or November, depending on weather conditions, bears are sleeping and living out of the fat they accumulate during summer.
-As opposite to us humans, bears are not unhappy to build fat, they will burn it by doing nothing all winter.
-And if you think that doing nothing is an amazing way to burn fat, , don’t forget that that means not eating either.
-Almost all winter.
-All they do is sleeping.
+During winter, starting with late October or November, depending on weather conditions, bears are sleeping and living out of the fat they gain during summer.
+As opposed to us humans, bears are not unhappy to build fat, they will burn it by doing nothing all winter.
+And if you think that doing nothing is an amazing way to burn fat, don’t forget that doesn’t mean not eating either.
+Almost all winter, all they do is sleep.

-We should not use the world hibernation because the brown bear (Ursus Arctos) doesn’t really hibernate, but go into a deep sleep, called torpor.
+We should not use the word hibernation because the brown bear (Ursus Arctos) doesn’t really hibernate, but go into a deep sleep, called torpor.

 Wait, what??
-There is a difference between hibernation and sleep?
+Is there a difference between hibernation and sleep?

-Yes, there is: as with your windows operated computers (sorry, Apple fans, we’re just trying to explain some things here ), deep sleeping is a light version of hibernation.
+Yes, there is: as your windows operates computers (sorry, Apple fans, we’re just trying to explain some things here 🙂 ), deep sleeping is a light version of hibernation.
 Think like that: a computer hibernation will save all docs on disk and allows the laptop to use zero power.
 Similarly an animal hibernating will use almost no energy, drastically reduce all metabolism and wake up slowly.